syting2/OACworkshop/01-OAC.md

 ## Analyst Data Using Oracle Analytic Cloud

-In this round, you will analyze finance data  using Oracle Analytics Cloud based on a dashboard created for a Finance Manager.
+In this round, you will

+1. See how Marketing Manager and Financial Manager analyst their data using Oracle Analytic Cloud.

-You will also see how you can upload a sample Excel file into ADW and start doing your own analysis.
+2. You will also see how you can upload a sample Excel file into OAC.

+3. Analyst the sample Excel file and start doing your own analysis.

 ## Access to Finance Manager Dashboard